redwoodjs/learn.redwoodjs.com/docs/tutorial2/role-based-authorization-control-rbac.md

 ### Restricting Access via Routes

-The easiest way to prevent access to an entire URL is via the Routes.
+The easiest way to prevent access to an entire URL is via the Router.
 The `<Private>` component takes a prop `role` in which you can give a list of only those role(s) that should have access:

 ```javascript {3}
 // web/src/Routes.js